 |Current Season • Latest News • Fixtures • Live Scores • Tables • Transfers • Overseas Players • Contact Us||

 Welcome to our website.
-The 2014 season is underway, results, fixtures and cup draws are below.
+The 2014 season is now complete and preparations are being made for the annual dinner, council meeting and AGM.
 We look forward to your next visit.

 Follow us on Twitter – @AWSCL

 36 clubs are divided into three divisions.
 The league is run by the management committee and other than the general rules of cricket, rule amendments are suggested and voted upon by all the member clubs.

 Two clubs are relegated from divisions 1 and 2 each year (those finishing in the bottom two places), with two clubs being promoted from the division below.

 The two clubs finishing, bottom and second to bottom respectively, of the third division must state its case for re-election each year.

 The 36 clubs are spread over a relatively wide geographical area in North Yorkshire and West Yorkshire.
 The location of the clubs broadly follows the valleys and landscapes of the River Aire and the River Wharfe.

 The league is known for being well organised as competently run by the management committee and the standard of cricket is considered to be one of the best of Yorkshire league cricket.